noahgrant/resourcerer/README.md

 ```

 If the todo model has been fetched already, we'll read straight from that.
 And if it gets updated, this component, via resourcerer, is listening for updates and will re-render to keep our entire UI in sync.
 Otherwise, we'll just fall back to our read-only search results.
 WIN!

+### minDuration

+Sometimes requests can be _too_ fast for certain UIs.
+In these cases, spinners and other loading states can appear more like a jarring flicker than a helpful status indicator.
+For these, you can pass a `minDuration` equal to the minimum number of milliseconds that a request should take.
+This is great for [save and destroy](#data-mutations) requests.
+It will work for fetch requests via `useResources`, as well, but beware: if multiple components use the same resource and there are different (or missing) values for `minDuration`, this will cause a race condition.

 ### dependsOn